 7. Pay for Rides With a World Elite Mastercard

-If you have a World Elite Mastercard —for example, the Citi Premier card — make sure to add it to your Lyft account and use it to pay for your rides.
+If you have a U.S. World or World Elite Mastercard —for example, the Citi Premier card — make sure to add it to your Lyft account and use it to pay for your rides.

-Every month you’re eligible for 1 $10 Lyft credit when you pay for 5 Lyft rides with your World Elite Mastercard.
-These 5 rides can be in any car class, and there’s no minimum spend required.
-So even 5 individual $3 Lyft Shared rides would make you eligible for the $10 off.
+Every month you’re eligible for 1 $5 Lyft credit when you pay for 3 Lyft rides with your World or World Elite Mastercard.
+These 3 rides can be in any car class, and there’s no minimum spend required.
+So even 3 individual $3 Lyft Shared rides would make you eligible for the $10 off.

 Better yet, this discount can also be applied to any Lyft ride with no minimum.
-If the cost of your ride is above $10, you’ll only be liable for the excess cost.
-With that in mind, make sure to use a World Elite Mastercard that earns bonus points on travel, like the Citi Premier card.
+If the cost of your ride is above $5, you’ll only be liable for the excess cost.
+With that in mind, make sure to use a World or World Elite Mastercard that earns bonus points on travel, like the Citi Premier card.

 World Elite Mastercards have other benefits, too.
 Some of these benefits include complimentary rental car status and free Shoprunner membership, so it’s always worth keeping 1 in your wallet.

 If you need to use Lyft for work, it offers plenty of options for businesses, including auto-expensing!
 Plus, for every 5 Lyft rides you take for work, you’ll be rewarded with a $5 Lyft credit that you can use on personal rides.